oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPytorch_Interactive_Chat_Quantization/README.md

-# `Interactive chat based on DialoGPT model using Intel® Extension for PyTorch* Quantization` Sample
+# `Interactive chat based on DialoGPT model using Intel® Extension for PyTorch (IPEX) Quantization` Sample

-The `Interactive chat based on DialoGPT model using Intel® Extension for PyTorch* Quantization` sample demonstrates how to create interactive chat based on pre-trained DialoGPT model and add the Intel® Extension for PyTorch* quantization to it.
+The `Interactive chat based on DialoGPT model using Intel® Extension for PyTorch (IPEX) Quantization` sample demonstrates how to create interactive chat based on pre-trained DialoGPT model and add the Intel® Extension for PyTorch (IPEX) quantization to it.

 | Area                  | Description
 |:---                   |:---
-| What you will learn   | How to create interactive chat and add INT8 dynamic quantization form Intel Extension for PyTorch* (IPEX)
+| What you will learn   | How to create interactive chat and add INT8 dynamic quantization form Intel® Extension for PyTorch (IPEX)
 | Time to complete      | 10 minutes
 | Category              | Concepts and Functionality

-The Intel® Extension for PyTorch* extends PyTorch* with optimizations for extra performance boost on Intel® hardware.
+The Intel® Extension for PyTorch (IPEX) extends PyTorch* with optimizations for extra performance boost on Intel® hardware.
 While most of the optimizations will be included in future PyTorch* releases, the extension delivers up-to-date features and optimizations for PyTorch on Intel® hardware.
 For example, newer optimizations include AVX-512 Vector Neural Network Instructions (AVX512 VNNI) and Intel® Advanced Matrix Extensions (Intel® AMX).

 ## Purpose

 This sample shows how to create interactive chat based on the pre-trained DialoGPT model from HuggingFace and how to add INT8 dynamic quantization to it.
-The Intel® Extension for PyTorch* gives users the ability to speed up operations on processors with INT8 data format and specialized computer instructions.
+The Intel® Extension for PyTorch (IPEX) gives users the ability to speed up operations on processors with INT8 data format and specialized computer instructions.
 The INT8 data format uses quarter the bit width of floating-point-32 (FP32), lowering the amount of memory needed and execution time to process with minimum to zero accuracy loss.

 ## Prerequisites